 Since 1894, Kokomo has been an automotive town.
 That year, Elwood Haynes made the first successful trial run of his “horseless carriage” on Pumpkinvine Pike, which is now Boulevard east of Indiana 931.

 And since that time, automotive manufacturing has played a major role in Kokomo’s economy.
 To put it in perspective, Kokomo Transmission Plant has built more than 67 million transmissions since 1974.

-You can also tour the Elwood Haynes Museum located in the former home of Elwood Haynes and see his automotive inventions.
+You can tour the Elwood Haynes Museum located in the former home of Elwood Haynes and see his automotive inventions.
 The museums play a big role in why Kokomo is a tourism destination for the automotive hobbyist.